kostasthanos/Covid-19-Regions-Greece/README.md

 You can check also the full repository of iMedD-Lab about the data collection from here : [iMedD-Lab/open-data](https://github.com/iMEdD-Lab/open-data)

-## Check alse
+## Check also
-The following page which contains data plots of covid-19 cases in Greece and world.
+The following page contains data plots of covid-19 cases in Greece and world.
 Page : [Covid-19 Data Plots](https://kostasthanos.github.io/svg_map_cases/Data_Plots/plots.html)

 ## Author
 * **Konstantinos Thanos**